 Reusing Plastic Plant Labels

 With the 2023 chilli growing season just around the corner I was sorting through my chilli growing equipment earlier and noticed that the ink on some of my plastic plant labels had faded.
 After renumbering them I decided to write a quick blog post to show you a way in which you can reuse plastic plant labels.
 Rather than writing the name of each variety onto the labels I number the labels and then assign a number to each variety instead.
 This allows me to reuse the same plastic plant labels each season.
+You can either write the number on the labels with a sharpie pen or just place a sticker onto the label and write the number on the sticker instead.
 I've been using the orange coloured plant labels shown in the photo below for four years now.
 The red and yellow coloured labels were added recently.
 I wanted more colours so that I can colour code each variety based on its heat level.

 Based on the amount of chilli plants I grow each season, I number the labels up to number 26 and assign the same number to four labels because I rarely ever grow more than three or four plants of the same variety.
 Normally, I just grow one plant of each variety, but sometimes I may grow more, depending on the variety.
 I then keep a list of all varieties and the number that's been assigned to each one.
 Obviously, this step is very important so I can identify each variety.
 In the past, some people have also recommended using lollypop sticks which can then be thrown into the compost pile at the end of the season.
 However, having tried using lollypop sticks I found that they turned mouldy very quickly, and therefore I don't recommend using them.